2pk03/RLUSD-HR/README.md

 # XRPayroll
 Simplify cross-border payments using Ripple's Stablecoin RLUSD via XRPL to hedge FIAT exchange fees and speedup payments.
+AGI research project, approx 70% Written with AI (o1 from OpenAI).
+The app uses routes and can be adopted to any blockchain by implementing a new route.
+Right now it supports XRPL.

 ## Features